 If you don’t find any reasonable answer or validation from their side, then you can definitely sue the agency in court along with your creditor’s name and wait for the court proceedings to begin.

 If it is found that a debt collector has violated FDCPA (Fair Debt Collection Practices Act) norms, you have every right to legally penalize the debt collector in a state court or a federal court.
 You can check out the FDCPA referral form and fill it out to seek legal assistance against a debt collector.
 You can sue a debt collector within one year from the time he/she violated FDCPA rules.

 If you win the lawsuit, you can make claims for recovering damages you suffered due to debt collectors.
 In addition to this, you can also make claims amounting to USD$1,000.00.
 Attorney fees and court costs can also be recovered from the debt collectors if it is found that they have violated the FDCPA guidelines.

-Whom to contact in case of FDCPA violation?
+What to do or whom to contact in case of FDCPA violation

-In majority of the cases, debtors who have been harassed by debt collectors report irregularities to the Attorney General of the respective states.
+- Report it to the Attorney General of your state.
 You can also approach the Federal Trade Commission or FTC to register your complaints.